Terry Malone

+Terry Malone is an American football coach.

 Playing career

 Born in Buffalo, New York and raised in Redford, Michigan, Malone played four seasons as a tight end at Holy Cross, where he was the Crusaders' captain during his senior season.
 He also earned a bachelor's degree in history.

 Coaching career

 Early coaching career

 Malone began his coaching career as a graduate assistant at Arizona in 1983 before moving on to his alma mater, Holy Cross, in 1985 to coach tight ends.
 He served as offensive line coach, tight ends coach, and offensive coordinator at Bowling Green from 1986-1995, where he was a part of two Mid-American Conference championships.
 He also spent the 1996 season as the offensive line coach at Boston College.